 When applying the sealant, it’s important to follow the manufacturer’s instructions carefully.
 In most cases, you’ll want to apply the sealant using a paintbrush or roller.
 Start at the bottom of your logs and work your way up, applying an even coat of sealant as you go.

 Once you’ve applied the sealant, allow it to dry for the amount of time specified by the manufacturer.
 In most cases, this will be 24 to 48 hours.
-Once the sealant is completely dry, your logs should be well-protected against water damage and other exterior elements.
+Once the sealant is completely dry, your logs should be well-protected from water damage from the elements.

 Ongoing Maintenance For Log Home Sealing